 Err on the side of caution when you’re making preparations for the upcoming ice fishing trip.
 Go ahead and wear an extra layer of clothing because you can always take that off.
 Not having enough clothes to keep yourself warm would be a bigger issue in this scenario.

 You must also pack some food and water for your trip.
-No ice fishing trip is guaranteed to provide a good haul, but packing a fillet knife just in case doesn’t hurt.
+No ice fishing trip is guaranteed to provide a good haul, but packing a fillet knife so you can prep and clean the fish just in case doesn’t hurt.
 Protect against the onset of hunger and dehydration by keeping food and water in your vehicle.